 Additional info: The trail to Dolphin’s Nose is also close to a waterfall that travelers must explore during their hike.
 Moreover, it is worth noting that the trail also offers a few points where tired hikers can purchase fresh juice and snacks.
 However, these are relatively expensive, thanks to the effort involved in offering these services at a higher altitude.

-5. Try Your Hand At The Bottle Boomerang Challenge
+5. Caps Valley Viewpoint: Try The Bottle Boomerang Challenge

 Thanks to this, light objects (caps) thrown in the valley return to the owner, much like a boomerang.